 All students participating in the Dual Enrollment program at Nicholls State University must meet the minimum academic, age, and grade level requirements as outlined below.
 Nicholls reserves the right to change or amend requirements at any time.

 To be eligible to participate in the Dual Enrollment program at Nicholls State University students must:

 - have ACT or SAT scores.
 ACT or SAT scores will be used for admission and placement.
-Only students who have not yet taken ACT or SAT may use ASPIRE, MAP, Pre-ACT, Pre-SAT, or EOC scores;
+Only students who have not taken ACT or SAT after ninth grade may use ASPIRE, MAP, Pre-ACT, Pre-SAT, or EOC scores.

 - have a minimum high school GPA of 2.5.

 - For College Algebra (MATH 101) eligibility, students must have a minimum ACT math score of 21 or SAT math score of 530, or an ACCUPLACER QRAS score of 263.
 (For students without ACT or SAT scores: ASPIRE math score of 435, Pre-ACT score of 22, EOC Algebra I score of 770, EOC Geometry score of 760, or LEAP 2025 Geometry Master or above and completion of Algebra II with a C or better.)

 - Students who do not meet minimum placement requirements for either English (ACT English sub-score of 18) or mathematics (ACT math sub-score of 19) will be considered for enrollment on a case-by-case basis.
 Students admitted under these circumstances may enroll in courses at Nicholls on a limited basis depending on the area of deficiency and must be addressing the area of deficiency.
 By the spring of his or her senior year, a student must meet the minimum English, mathematics, and composite score requirements to participate in Dual Enrollment.